UMCollab/ODM/README.md

 # ODM

-ODM is a set of tools for administratively downloading content from OneDrive and uploading it to Google Drive without the involvement of the end user.
+ODM is a set of tools for administratively downloading content from OneDrive to a local directory tree without the involvement of the end user.
+It also includes a tool for administratively uploading a local directory tree to Google Drive.

 ODM is currently in beta.
 It has undergone some testing, but the codebase is still very new and in flux.